-Gross margin percentage for the year was 21.6%, compared to 24.0% for the previous year.
-Depreciation expense totaling \$47.8 million is included in direct costs for the current year, versus \$43.7 million in the prior year.
-Adjusted gross margin, which excludes depreciation expense, was 28.4% for the year, compared to 30.0% for the prior year.
-The decrease in margins from the prior year was mainly attributable to reduced activity levels and a competitive environment in the Company's North American markets.
+Gross margin percentage for the year was 17.9%, compared to 21.6% for the previous year.
+Depreciation expense totaling \$56.0 million is included in direct costs for the current year, versus \$47.8 million in the prior year.
+Adjusted gross margin (see "Non-IFRS financial measures"), which excludes depreciation expense, was 25.6% for the year, compared to 28.4% for the prior year.
+While the Company remains disciplined on pricing, margins were reduced year-over-year as the competitive environment in Canada - U.S. remains, and the Company retained labour throughout project delays.